 Not only do life care costs refer to the total of a patient’s future medical bills, but also to the amount it will cost in order to guarantee the victim receives the proper rehabilitative treatment and in-home care relevant to their needs.
 In a majority of these cases, the in-home care will be handled by family members close to the victim.
 The fact that care is given by a family member or friend does not mean this care is “free” or “without cost”.
 In fact, care that is administered by family or friends can prove to be even more taxing and expensive than standard care, since it means the individual will likely have to miss work in order to be present to care for the victim.
 It is extremely important for anyone involved in one of these cases to seek counsel from qualified “life care experts” so that the right kind of testimony will be produced during the settlement phase, and in some cases, at trial.
-At Cantor Crane we will bring in only the best life care experts to work on you or your loved one’s case.
+At Cantor Injury Lawyers we will bring in only the best life care experts to work on you or your loved one’s case.

 During any medical malpractice case, it is important to calculate the total amount of employment damages suffered by the victim.
 Many injuries prevent the victim from ever returning to work, since they are rendered unable to perform their previously assigned tasks.
 Some victims are fortunate enough to be able to land work in a different field, though this “secondary” field of employment oftentimes offers a wage that is significantly less than they were making prior to the injury.
 In the most severe cases, the victims are unable to return to work of any kind.
 In other cases, a child may be injured prior to their chance of attending college or some other type of vocational training whose purpose is to help individuals secure jobs.
-In these cases, it takes a highly skilled professional such as the ones at Cantor Crane to accurately determine the amount of total damages.
+In these cases, it takes a highly skilled professional such as the ones of the Cantor team to accurately determine the amount of total damages.

 Some injuries are more discreet than others.
 Victims with less noticeable injuries may initially secure a job, only to lose it shortly after beginning due to an inability to properly perform all the required duties as a result of their injury.
 Even if the victim is able to keep the job, he may be at a disadvantage in regards to receiving promotions and advancements within their workplace.
 Yet again, it takes a highly qualified attorney who is familiar with all these practices to identify these facts in order to determine an accurate amount of employment losses.
 Once an individual becomes a victim of medical malpractice–regardless of how mild or severe the injury–the potential length of their career lifespan greatly decreases.
 In order to accurately determine the total amount of damages, it is necessary to take into consideration the amount of income the injured party was earning prior to the injury, in addition to how much they would have made had they continued working unharmed.